IPU CET BPT Preparation 2021: Tips, Strategy & Guide

 A:

-One can manage time in the examination by practising the question papers prior to appearing in the exam.
-It will help in assessing which section is consuming more time, and then work on that part to save time.
-They must make sure that they solve many questions from each topic to increase the speed of solving during the exam.
+Candidates can manage time in examination by practising question papers before appearing in exam.
+It will help in knowing which section is taking more time, and then work on that part to save time.
+They must make sure that they solve many questions from each topic to increase speed of solving.

 Q: Is there negative marking in IPU CET?